brijohn/nabupc/games/arkanoid/readme.md

  To build a .nabu file run ```z80asm -o arkanoid.nabu arkanoid.z80```

  To build a .com file edit the line ```CPM: equ 0``` to ```CPM: equ 1``` and run ```z80asm -o arkanoid.com arkanoid.z80```

+## Controls

+Both keyboard controls (Arrows + Space) and paddle controls are supported.

+Paddles are supported under MAME, however if you are running on metal you will need to [modify](https://www.nabunetwork.com/download-manager.php?id=64) a set of Atari paddles to work with thw NABU.

 ## Cheats